fontforge/libspiro/bezctx.md

 ## PostScript

 First a header file.
-This declares a routine which will create a PostScript bezier context – this routine takes a file argument, splines will be written to the file as we gather more information.
+This declares a routine which will create a PostScript bézier context – this routine takes a file argument, splines will be written to the file as we gather more information.

 ```c
 /* bezctx_ps.h */